 Safety Data Sheet

 Also known as SDS, or REACH compliance in the EU.
-Every manufacturer and distributor of hazardous chemicals has to provide a copy.
+Every manufacturer and distributor of hazardous chemicals have to provide a copy.

 If you need the datasheet for Gorilla Wood Glue here’s a link to it from Gorilla’s website: